knative/eventing-contrib/samples/kubernetes-event-source/README.md

 # Kubernetes Event Source example

+_This sample is deprecated.
+Please see the official sample at https://github.com/knative/docs/tree/master/eventing/samples/kubernetes-event-source._

 Kubernetes Event Source example shows how to wire kubernetes cluster events for consumption by a function that has been implemented as a Knative Service.